1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Chrome Hardware Throughout

-By 1968, nickel plating had long since departed from the Gibson parts list.
-Every piece of hardware — pickup covers, trapeze tailpiece, ABR-1 bridge — should be chrome.
-Encountering nickel hardware on a supposedly original example is a reliable flag that components have been swapped or "restored."
+Nickel plating was gone from Gibson's parts list by 1968.
+Every piece of hardware should be chrome: pickup covers, trapeze tailpiece, ABR-1 bridge.
+Nickel hardware on a supposedly original 1968 is a flag.
+Something's been swapped, or "restored."

 Potentiometer Codes: The Birth Certificate

 The pots are the most reliable dating tool on any vintage Gibson.
-Look for the stamped code 137-68XX.
-You can use the same logic applied in our Gibson serial number decoding guide to cross-reference the pot date against the headstock stamp:
+Look on the back of each pot for the stamped code 137-68XX:

-• 137 — CTS (Chicago Telephone Supply), the manufacturer
+• 137 is CTS (Chicago Telephone Supply), the manufacturer

-A set of four pots with matching codes pointing to the same week of 1968 is about as definitive a provenance confirmation as a vintage guitar can offer.
+Four pots with matching codes pointing to the same week of 1968 is about as clean a provenance confirmation as a vintage guitar can offer.
+Cross-reference the pot dates against the headstock stamp using the same logic in our Gibson serial number decoding guide and you've got a tight authentication.

-By 1968, Gibson had fully transitioned away from the hand-wound PAF and early Patent Number pickups of the late 1950s and early '60s.
-The pickups you'll find in a 1968 ES-335 are Patent Number T-tops — so named for the T-shaped bobbin visible when you look at the underside of the pickup.
-They're identified by the "Patent No" sticker on the back cover rather than the hand-stamped "PAF" label of earlier examples.
+By 1968 Gibson had moved past the hand-wound PAFs and early Patent Number pickups of the late 1950s and early '60s.
+What you'll find in a 1968 ES-335 are Patent Number T-tops, named for the T-shaped bobbin visible on the underside of the pickup.
+They carry a "Patent No" sticker on the back cover instead of the hand-stamped "PAF" label of the earlier units.

-Back of a 1968 Gibson Patent Number pickup showing the "Patent No." sticker — the key identifier distinguishing T-tops from earlier PAF and transitional examples.
+Back of a 1968 Gibson Patent Number pickup showing the "Patent No." sticker.
+This is the key identifier distinguishing T-tops from earlier PAF and transitional examples.

-Capacitor-wise, you will typically find either Black Beauty Sprague capacitors or the rounder "pancake" style disc caps paired with these pickups.
-Both contributed to the consistent, clear tone the T-top era is known for.
+On the cap side, you'll typically see either Black Beauty Spragues or the rounder "pancake" style disc caps paired with these pickups.
+Both play into the cleaner, more articulate voice that defines the T-top era.

-Two small details that separate a correct 1968 from a later example: the witch hat knobs and the white switch tip.
-The witch hat (also called "top hat" or "reflector") knob style was standard Gibson fare through this era — a conical plastic knob with a reflective silver inset ring.
-The toggle switch tip on an original 1968 will be white plastic, not amber or black.
-Replacement switch tips in amber or later-style materials are a common and inexpensive swap that still gets missed by casual inspectors.
+Two small details separate a correct 1968 from a later example: the witch hat knobs and the white switch tip.
+The witch hat knob (also called "top hat" or "reflector") was Gibson's standard for the era.
+Conical plastic with a reflective silver inset ring.
+The toggle switch tip on an original 1968 will be white plastic.
+Not amber, not black.
+Replacement tips in amber or later-style materials are a cheap swap and still get missed by buyers who aren't paying close attention.

 Gibson witch hat knobs on a 1968 ES-335